Banner Image

 Passive listening

 The monitoring system captures and analyzes real traffic flowing through the network.
-This can be done via port mirroring or by ingesting flow data protocols like NetFlow, sFlow, or IPFIX.
-Passive monitoring shows which applications use bandwidth and whether user experience is degrading.
+This can be done via port mirroring (copying traffic from a switch port to a monitoring port) or by ingesting flow data protocols like NetFlow, sFlow, or IPFIX.
+Passive monitoring provides application level visibility, showing which applications are using bandwidth and whether user experience is degrading.

 Log analysis